The Burson Audio Play is an audiophile-level DAC and desktop amp primarily aimed at the gaming community. It is priced from $299.

 You have two methods of controlling the settings on the Play, old school reaches and pokes with slight breathy coach potato wheeze and a dandy little mini-tank of a remote control.
 Now if you opted to buy the Play Basic package, which is Burson’s entry-level version, you will not get the remote control.
 You will likely have to buy it as an optional extra.

 I would advise getting it.
-It is not an overly complicated device with only 3 types of controls and all volume related; mute, volume up, and volume down.
+It is not an overly complicated device with only 3 types of controls and all volume-related; mute, volume up, and volume down.
 However, it is really well built and will take an absolute beating and still work just fine.
 Well worth upgrading to.

 Accessories & Packaging

-If you elected to the V5i package or higher then I have to say the accessories packed with the Play are excellent quality.
+If you elected to the V5i package or higher then I have to say the accessories packed with the Play are of excellent quality.
 Not just the value, but the usefulness.
 You get an external DC power supply and that robust little remote control that I have now nicknamed Dr. Steel Finger!

 The play is back with a single ES9018K2M chip getting the clock from the onboard 100 MHz oscillators.
-This is 2-channel chip primarily used in mobile solutions such as DAPs like the Cayin N5ii.
+This is a 2-channel chip primarily used in mobile solutions such as DAPs like the Cayin N5ii.
 It is not the most modern chip out there right now but it is still more than capable and does help keep the bill of materials for the Play competitive.

 Traditionally the ES9018 range will provide and very clean and neutral presentation, however, some amp combinations can often exhibit glare using this implementation.
 You will be pleased to hear that the discreet design and opamps rolled out with the Play make that concern utterly moot.